1jour1vin

 About the estate:

-After its glory days in the 19th century, this wine fell into decline in the first half of the 20th century, before being revived by the Miailhe family from Siran, the Châtelier family from Champagne, and finally, in 1989, by MAIF, which entrusted its management to André Lurton in 1992.
-Lurton's daughter, Christine Lurton Bazin de Caix, ran the estate between 2005 and 2013.
-Laurent Fortin replaced her and in 2014, André Lurton sold his stake to MAIF.
-The vineyard covers 45 hectares in a single block.
+After a golden age in the 19th century, this estate fell into decline in the first half of the 20th century, before being revived by the Miailhe family, who came from Siran; the Châtelier family, who arrived from Champagne; and finally, in 1989, by MAIF, which entrusted its management to André Lurton in 1992.
+Lurton’s daughter, Christine Lurton Bazin de Caix, managed the estate from 2005 to 2013.
+Laurent Fortin succeeded her, and in 2014, André Lurton sold his stake to MAIF.
+The vineyard comprises 45 hectares in a single block.

 Robert Parker - Wine Advocate